 The second type of passive activity defined by the IRS, however, is often relevant.
 Many people use SMLLCs in connection with rental property they own.
 If you’ve set up an SMLLC for this purpose, you won’t need to pay self-employment tax on your rental income.
 You will, however, need to report any income (or loss) from your rental property using IRS Schedule E, Supplemental Income or Loss.
 The information on Schedule E ultimately gets carried over to your Form 1040 and is factored into your overall income tax liability.

-For information on paying taxes for an SMLLC classified as a corporation with the IRS, or for other SMLLC tax information, check out some of the other tax-related articles in the SMLLC section of this website.
+For information on paying taxes for an SMLLC classified as a corporation with the IRS, or for other SMLLC tax information, check out some of the other tax-related articles in the SMLLC section of this website or pick up Nolo's Guide to Single-Member LLCs by David M. Steingold (Nolo).
 For more detailed information, try irs.gov—or consult with a tax professional.